Thomson Reserve Review 2026: The Cheapest RCR Land of the 2026 Cohort

 CapitaLand Development is the third leg.
 Recent local product: One Pearl Bank (D03 RCR, 774 units, sold out), Sengkang Grand Residences (D19 OCR), Canninghill Piers (D06 CCR).

-Their recent launch absorption (separately and together) tells you what to expect at preview:
+Their recent launch performance, with cheques collected against units sold, tells you what to expect at preview:

 Site technicals